 Successful completion of this programme leads to the award of Qualified Teacher Status (QTS).
 This programme has the least amount of centre based training of all of our programmes.
 Trainees on this programme are employed as an unqualified teacher by the school in which they are based and learn ‘on the job’.

-This programme has been designed with high-quality career changers in mind, and therefore you must have at least three years work experience (this does not have to be in an educational setting) in order to be eligible to apply.
-When applying for a School Direct Programme, you must indicate whether you have a school that is looking to employ you on the School Direct route or whether you would like SCITTELS to find a school for you.
+This programme has been designed with high-quality career changers in mind.
+When applying for the School Direct Salaried Programme, you must indicate whether you have a school that is looking to employ you on the School Direct route, any trainee without an employing school will not be invited in for an interview.

 At SCITTELS we also provide a high level of individualised support to our trainees, ensuring that they make rapid and sustained progress and are well prepared for teaching in East London and further afield.
 The majority of our trainees secure employment as a Newly Qualified Teacher (NQT) in one of our partnership schools at the end of their training.